How far in advance should I book?

 What’s the weather like?

-You can learn more about what temperatures to expect on the Our Island page.
+You can learn more about what temperatures and conditions to expect by scrolling to the bottom of our Overview page.

 What do you do when it rains?